DHB94/nonce-recurrence-attack/README.md

 ### Parameter Setup:
 - Choose an elliptic curve (default is SECP256k1)
 - Generate a random private key d for testing
-- Set N ≥ 4 (number of signatures, determines recurrence complexity)
+- minimum number of signatures required, N ≥ 4 (number of signatures, determines recurrence complexity)

 ### Nonce Generation:
 - Generate random coefficients for the recurrence relation